ManticoreGamesInc/platform-documentation/docs/index.md

 This page aims at giving a broad presentation of the engine and of the contents of this documentation.

-## About CORE
+## About Core

-This is the official documentation for CORE, the UE4 based game editor built by [Manticore].
+This is the official documentation for Core, the game editor built by [Manticore].

 A game engine is a complex tool, and it is therefore difficult to present CORE in a few words.
 There are however a few things that set us apart: